rmrk-team/evm/docs/RMRK/equippable/IRMRKExternalEquip.md

 Rejects all resources from the pending array of a given token.

-*Effecitvely deletes the pending array.Requirements:  - The caller must own the token or be an approved operator.  - `tokenId` must exist.Emits a {ResourceRejected} event with resourceId = 0.*
+*Effecitvely deletes the pending array.Requirements:  - The caller must own the token or be approved to manage the token&#39;s resources  - `tokenId` must exist.Emits a {ResourceRejected} event with resourceId = 0.*

 #### Parameters